jroquelaure/swampup2019/su-122-artifactory-performance/README.md

 The logging level per appender can be modified in  $ARTIFACTORY_HOME/etc/logback.xml <br />

-Edit the logback.xml file on the Artifactory and enable debug logging: <br />
+Edit the logback.xml file on the Artifactory by Enable HTTPClient debug logging: <br />

 ```
 	<logger name="org.apache.http.wire”>